 VÄLVĒ is the outlet for her compositional work using text and image as the starting point for scores.
 Chlöe collects sounds and diagrams, composing predominantly for bassoon, saxes, electronics and found sounds to explore synaesthetic memory and collective experience.

-Chlöe has appeared on various recordings over the years by bands such as Guapo, Cathedral and Mothlite and has composed for and taken part in performance and sound art works by Tai Shani, Serena Korda/Daniel O’Sullivan and Circumstance.
+Chlöe has appeared on various recordings over the years by bands such as Guapo, Cathedral and Mothlite and has composed for and taken part in performance and sound artworks by Turner prize winner Tai Shani, Jonathan Baldock, Serena Korda/Daniel O’Sullivan and Circumstance.

-Alongside her work as a musician, she has been an educator for the last 17 years, currently lecturing Music Performance and Production on the UAL courses at Westminster Kingsway College in Kings Cross, London.
+Alongside her work as a musician, she worked as an educator for 20 years, until recently, lecturing Music Performance and Production on the UAL courses at Westminster Kingsway College in Kings Cross, London.

 photo credit: Ashley Jones, Chaos Engineers